Cassia County Coroner's Office

 Frequently Asked Questions

-Q: who is the coroner?
+Q: Who is the coroner?

 A: The Cassia County coroner is an elected position.
 The coroner is elected every four years.
 The coroner serves to investigate deaths under certain circumstances, which are defined by Idaho code.
 The coroner determines in each of those cases the cause and manner of death and, if necessary, holes and inquest to determine the facts as to how, when, where and by what means the deceased came to the death.

-Q: why is the coroner called when death is due to natural causes?
+Q: Why is the coroner called when death is due to natural causes?

 A: The coroner investigates many types of deaths, such as those due to foul play, suicide and accidents.
-However, you must also investigate natural gas when they fall under certain criteria.
+However, you must also investigate natural causes when they fall under certain criteria.
 For instance, deaths that:

-- are sudden and in an unexpected
+- Are sudden and in an unexpected

-- or from illness not under treatment or not attended by a qualified physician
+- Or from illness not under treatment or not attended by a qualified physician

-- occur in certain types of institutions
+- Occur in certain types of institutions

-- raise questions that can only be answered fairly after an investigation
+- Raise questions that can only be answered fairly after an investigation

 Under title 19, chapter 43, section 4301, of the Idaho code the coroner as soon as he is informed that a person in his County has died shall go to the scene of the death and take charge of the body.
 An investigation into the events leading up to the person's death shall commence in cooperation with the appropriate law enforcement agencies.
 The coroner may authorize an autopsy to be performed by a licensed physician in the state of Idaho to aid in accurately and scientifically determining the cause and manner of death the coroner shall also prepare a written report of the factual information gathere during the course of such an investigation.